Package types

 my-package.xpkg

-Use the following up xpkg push
+Use the following crossplane xpkg push

 command:

-1up xpkg push upbound-docs/my-repo:v0.2 -f my-package.xpkg
+crossplane xpkg push upbound-docs/my-repo:v0.2 -f my-package.xpkg

 For example, the Upbound AWS Official Provider is a provider